armory/documentation/_overview/overview-of-spinnaker.md

 ## Need More Help?

 If you have questions, comments or suggestions about this documentation *(especially if anything is unclear)*, just chat with us by clicking on the icon on the bottom right of each page.
 Our entire team monitors these chats and we'll respond as quickly as we can.

+## Want to Help?

+Join the Spinnaker Open Source Community on the [Spinnaker Slack channel](http://join.spinnaker.io/)!